DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 * [UK visa support for Ukrainian nationals](https://www.gov.uk/guidance/support-for-family-members-of-british-nationals-in-ukraine-and-ukrainian-nationals-in-ukraine-and-the-uk)
 * [Apply to stay in the UK under the Ukraine Extension Scheme](https://www.gov.uk/guidance/apply-to-stay-in-the-uk-under-the-ukraine-extension-scheme)

+If you are already in the UK under a [different type of visa](https://www.gov.uk/guidance/ukrainian-nationals-in-the-uk-visa-support) (for example, a visitor or seasonal worker visa) you can apply to the [Ukraine Extension Scheme](https://www.gov.uk/guidance/apply-to-stay-in-the-uk-under-the-ukraine-extension-scheme).

 ### Best visa for Ukrainians wanting to stay in the UK long-term

 If you are interested in working as a teacher and applying for [indefinite leave to remain in the UK](https://www.gov.uk/indefinite-leave-to-remain), you should consider a [skilled worker visa](https://www.gov.uk/government/publications/teach-in-england-if-you-qualified-outside-the-uk/teach-in-england-if-you-qualified-outside-the-uk#visas-and-immigration).

 Time spent in the UK under the skilled worker visa counts towards an application for permanent residence.
 You will still need to meet the eligibility requirements for this type of visa.
+You can apply for a skilled worker visa whichever type of visa you currently have allowing you to stay in the UK.

 ### What you’ll need to pass safeguarding and criminal records checks